propelorm/Propel2/documentation/behaviors/validate.markdown

 ## Automatic validation ##

 You can automatic validate an ActiveRecord, before saving it into your database, thanks to `preSave()` hook (see [behaviors documentation](/documentation/07-behaviors.html)).
-For example, let's suppose we whish to add automatic validation capability to our `Book` class.
+For example, let's suppose we wish to add automatic validation capability to our `Book` class.
 Open `Book.php`, in your model path, and add the following code:

 {% highlight php %}
 <?php